AIDD-Labs/FieldImage/README.md

 If you decide that you did not want one or more of the deleted images to have been removed, you can rerun `ipro-locator` under a greater threshold for `-d` or without the `-d` flag.
 To find the previously deleted image that will now be included in the output image data table, note the deleted image's `input-image-name` and search for it in the new image data table.

+## Suggested Citation

+If you would like to cite this software, please use the following:

+- Knodel, E., S. Loos (2025).
+"FieldImage", in FieldImage.
+DesignSafe-CI. https://doi.org/10.17603/ds2-78cs-ma76

 ## Getting help

 Any questions about FieldImage can be directed to its author: